TheOrangeBraincell/variants_in_AS_Pipeline/README.md

 1. Collecting variant locations from all samples' .vcf files.
 2. Determining genotypes for samples without variant at specific variant location.
 3. Identifying AS events based on GENCODE and RefSeq gene annotation files.
-Scoring these events based on samples' .bam files.
+4. Scoring these events based on samples' .bam files.
-4. Linking Events to PSI scores.
+5. Preparing genotype tables and PSI tables for statistics.
-5. Statistical Testing
+6. Statistical Testing

 ### Requirements
 The RNA data comes from the SCAN-B cohort.
 Alignment, variant calling and gene expression files were used.